Aksal00/Ilangam-Hatana----Multiplayer-Combat-Game/Readme.txt

-Extract the assets folder inside your game folder.
+Extract the assets.part1 inside your game folder.

 Good luck!